MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

 }
 ```

 Summation is obviously useful but it's also trivial in it's form.
 For instance let's consider C# whole number types.
 Like in math, [natural](https://en.wikipedia.org/wiki/Natural_number) and [integer](https://en.wikipedia.org/wiki/Integer) numbers are [closed](https://en.wikipedia.org/wiki/Closure_(mathematics)) under addition.
 When you consider other operations on these numbers, say division, this is no longer the case.
-While we could count average of whole numbers in C# as follows
+While we could calculate an average of integers in C# as follows
 ``` csharp
 var intArray = new[] { 1, 2, 4 };
 var avg = intArray.Sum() / intArray.Length; //2